-C - Toggle Contest Spacing: When contest spacing is enabled, word space is set to 6 dit times as opposed to the normal 7 dit times.
-An A is sent when CT space is enabled, an N is sent when it is turned off.

-F - Toggle Fast Command Response Time: Normally the MTB will enter command mode when the encoder pushbutton is pressed down for 2 seconds.
+- C Toggle Contest Spacing: When contest spacing is enabled, word space is set to 6 dit times as opposed to the normal 7 dit times.
+An A is sent when CT space is enabled, an N is sent when it is turned off. - F Toggle Fast Command Response Time: Normally the MTB will enter command mode when the encoder pushbutton is pressed down for 2 seconds.
 This may be too long for some operators.
-When fast response is enabled, the delay time is reduced to 1.3 seconds.

-M - Load Callsign: Use this command to load a stored callsign.
+When fast response is enabled, the delay time is reduced to 1.3 seconds. - M Load Callsign: Use this command to load a stored callsign.
 It works just like a message entry and the destination is the currently enabled user slot.
 Each user slot has one unique callsign.
 Since the callsign is treated like any other message, embedded commands can be included if desired.
-The only way to play back a callsign is by embedding the /M command in a message.

-N - Select Cut Number for number 9: When enabled, an N will be substituted for the number nine when sending a serial number.
-Command response: an A is sent when enabled, an N is sent when disabled.

-R [nn nn] - Set Speed Control minimum and maximum: The MTB will prompt for two values, the minimum WPM and the maximum WPM.
+The only way to play back a callsign is by embedding the /M command in a message. - N Enable Cut Numbers for number 0 and 9: When enabled, an N will be substituted for the number nine and a T will be substituted for the number zero when sending a serial number.
+Command response: an A is sent when enabled, an N is sent when disabled. - R [nn nn] Set Speed Control minimum and maximum: The MTB will prompt for two values, the minimum WPM and the maximum WPM.
 An error will be flagged if the minimum value entered is greater than the maximum or if the minimum value is less than 5 WPM.
-Maximum WPM allowed is 99.

-S - Preserve Settings in EEPROM: will respond with a letter R to signify that settings were saved successfully.
+Maximum WPM allowed is 99. - S Preserve Settings in EEPROM: will respond with a letter R to signify that settings were saved successfully. - T Enable External Paddle: When enabled the on-board touch paddle will be disabled and an external iambic paddle can be wired to the PIC's touch paddle pins.

-T - Select Cut Number for Zero: When enabled, a T will be substituted for the number zero when sending a serial number.
 An A response means this cut is enabled, an N response means it is disabled.

+In external paddle mode, an external paddle is wired between ground and the two paddle pins on the K16 keyer controller.
+When in external paddle mode, the touch interface for the paddles is disabled and internal pull up resistors are applied to the pins.
+Since this involves soldering wires and gluing an external paddle connector to the board, this mod is not recommended.
+Furthermore, selecting external paddle mode is a permanent change, once you attach wires to the K16 keyer paddle pins, touch mode will no longer work.
+The recommended procedure is to first select external paddle mode via the touch paddle and save settings.
+The last step is to attach the paddle wires, from then on the MTB will require external paddles.

+For what it's worth, If you have to have an external paddle, it might be time to move up to a different more advanced keyer.
+The K1EL K16 BK for example.

-U - Swap Users: The MTB provides two complete user configurations, each with a unique callsign.
+- U Swap Users: The MTB provides two complete user configurations, each with a unique callsign.
 Messages are shared between users.
 For example a message like CQ CQ CQ DE /M /M K will send the selected user's callsign.
-In response to this command a single dit is echoed when user 1 is selected and two dits when user 2 is selected.

-V - Voltage Readout: The MTB will measure the current supply voltage and send it in Morse sidetone.
-For example a voltage of 4.52 will be sent as 4R52 with the r indicating the decimal point.

-X - Toggle paddle swap (Exchange dit/dah inputs): MTB will respond with a letter A to signify when paddle swap is enabled and an N when turned off.
+In response to this command a single dit is echoed when user 1 is selected and two dits when user 2 is selected. - V Voltage Readout: The MTB will measure the current supply voltage and send it in Morse sidetone.
+For example a voltage of 4.52 will be sent as 4R52 with the r indicating the decimal point. - X Toggle paddle swap (Exchange dit/dah inputs): MTB will respond with a letter A to signify when paddle swap is enabled and an N when turned off.